ireaneus/SolaDeo/src/data/blog-posts/BibleCompass-d1.md

 They walked until the trail split in two.
 One path, wide and smooth, sloped gently downhill toward a sunlit meadow where the grass swayed in the breeze.
 The other was a narrow, uneven track that disappeared into the dense woods, its way twisted with roots and shadowed by towering trees.

-Levi pointed to the wide path. *“That one’s easier!”* he said, already imagining the soft grass under his feet.
+Samuel pointed to the wide path. *“That one’s easier!”* he said, already imagining the soft grass under his feet.

 Michael shook his head and tapped the map. *“But the map says the right path isn’t always easy.”*